Lessons from a Unicorn Digital Marketing Assistant who actually does the work:

 It’s my mission to help my fellow moms, military spouses and women starting second careers to work from home in this digital economy.
-Through my podcast, blog, Facebook community and the Digital Media VA Crash Course, I teach women online marketing skills to get hired as well-rounded, unicorn assistant.
+Through my podcast, blog, Facebook community and the Unicorn Digital Marketing Assistant School, I teach women online marketing implementation skills and mechanics to be able to work with online business owners as a well-rounded, digital marketing assistant.

-There’s usually two tracks for my students that this Virtual Assistant world opens up:
+There’s usually two long-term tracks for my students that this digital service provider world opens up:

-2. The Creative Virtual Assistant who becomes the visionary, who creates, designs and shares the creative content and messaging to build the brand.
+2. The Creative Service Provider who becomes the visionary, who creates, designs and shares the creative content and messaging to build the brand.

 Both roles are crucial to business owners and are completely different scopes of services.
-Both roles require solid foundations of online marketing and digital business that I teach inside the VA Crash Course.
+Both roles require solid foundations of online marketing and digital business that I teach inside the Unicorn Digital Marketing Assistant School

-Today I want to dive into the role of #1 VA, the former, who is on his/her way to be a project manager (PM), online business manager (OBM,) or director of operations (DOO).
+Today I want to dive into the role of #1 Admin Assistant, the former, who is on his/her way to be a project manager (PM), online business manager (OBM,) or director of operations (DOO).

 The Admin VA who is Meant for More

-But it’s the accepted industry lingo, so we’ll go with it.
+But for now, it’s the accepted industry lingo, so we’ll go with it.

 It’s a starting place, especially when new to the digital world.